tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Ambassador and Why

 Ambassador is Envoy built for Kubernetes.
 Ambassador is cloud native / Kubernetes native.
-Hence the defacto API Gateway choice for the Tazama system.
+Hence the defacto API Gateway choice for the Tazama platform.

 ## IAM

 ### Tazama Business Need

-We need to make Tazama system secure with little to no code.
-Tazama system is designed to support multi-tenants.
+We need to make Tazama platform secure with little to no code.
+Tazama platform is designed to support multi-tenants.
 We also anticipate the need for Single Sign On (SSO) in the future.

 ### Why IAM?

 Security, authentication, authorization, multi-tenant (profile) management is critical to a system like Tazama.
 There will be a regulatory compliance requirement because Tazama is a Financial Crime Risk Management system.
-With many containers, as part of the Tazama system, it is ideal to use an IAM solution and more importantly an IAM solution designed to work with containers (Kubernetes)
+With many containers, as part of the Tazama platform, it is ideal to use an IAM solution and more importantly an IAM solution designed to work with containers (Kubernetes)

 ### KeyCloak Alternatives